Parody of Water for Elephants

 It was dusk and no trains to anywhere were scheduled for ticketing until the morning, so Ping hopped a freight car, where she was met by a friendly welcoming committee of professionals.

-It was so kind of them to sedate it for a good night's sleep as well.
+It was so kind of them to sedate for for a good night's sleep as well.

 However, she was not expecting such an attractive - and free - makeover during the night.